osg-htc/docs/docs/other/install-cvmfs-stratum1.md

 WSGISocketPrefix /var/run/wsgi
 ```

+!!! note
-On EL6-based systems (apache httpd 2.2) replace both of the "Require all granted" lines with the two lines "Order allow, deny" and "Allow from all".
+    On EL6-based systems (Apache httpd 2.2) replace both instances of `Require all granted` above with the following:

+        Order allow, deny
+        Allow from all

 If you will be serving cern.ch repositories, it has the same problem; replace opensciencegrid.org above with cern.ch.
 If you need to serve both opensciencegrid.org and cern.ch contact Dave Dykstra to discuss the options.